iscc/iscc-core/README.md

 ## What is an ISCC

-The **ISCC** is similarity preserving identifier for digital media assets.
+The **ISCC** is a similarity preserving identifier for digital media assets.

-An **ISCC** is derived algorithmically from the digital content itself, just like cryptographic hashes.
-However, instead of using a single cryptographic hash function to identify data only, the **ISCC** uses a variety of algorithms to create a composite identifier that exhibits similarity-preserving properties (soft hash).
+**ISCCs** are generated algorithmically from digital content, just like cryptographic hashes.
+However, instead of using a single cryptographic hash function to identify data only, the **ISCC** uses various algorithms to create a composite identifier that exhibits similarity-preserving properties (soft hash).

 The component-based structure of the **ISCC** identifies content at multiple levels of abstraction.
-Each component is self-describing, modular and can be used separately or in conjunction with others to aid in various content identification tasks.
-The algorithmic design supports scenarios that require content deduplication, database synchronisation and indexing, integrity verification, timestamping, versioning, data provenance, similarity clustering, anomaly detection, usage tracking, allocation of royalties, fact-checking and general digital asset management use-cases.
+Each component is self-describing, modular, and can be used separately or with others to aid in various content identification tasks.
+The algorithmic design supports content deduplication, database synchronization, indexing, integrity verification, timestamping, versioning, data provenance, similarity clustering, anomaly detection, usage tracking, allocation of royalties, fact-checking and general digital asset management use-cases.

 ## What is `iscc-core`

-`iscc-core` is the python based library of the core algorithms to create standard compliant **ISCC** codes.
+`iscc-core` is the python based library of the core algorithms to create standard-compliant **ISCC** codes.
 It also serves as a reference for porting **ISCC** to other programming languages.

 ## ISCC Architecture